Peter Atherton (Massachusetts politician): Early life

-His father was a soldier in King Philip's War, under Captain Daniel Henchman (1623–1685) of Boston, who returned to Lancaster, Massachusetts, in 1687, settling at Still River, then part of Lancaster, where he became a farmer. where he built a large two-storied farm house painted red.
+His father was a soldier in King Philip's War, under Captain Daniel Henchman (1623–1685) of Boston, who returned to Lancaster, Massachusetts in 1687, settling at Still River, then part of Lancaster, where he became a farmer.
+He built a large two-storied farm house painted red.

 Atherton attended local schools in Worcester County and was tutored by the clergy.
 He was brought up to be a farmer and followed his father's lucrative trade as a blacksmith.

 Career

 Atherton was a colonial leader of 18th-century Massachusetts.
 A blacksmith by trade, he became a successful farmer and landowner.
-The History of Harvard (1732–1893) by Henry S. Nourse refers to Atherton and his brothers, Benjamin, James, John, Joseph, and cousin Simon, as the first petitioners for 11430 acre of land west of the river in 1731.
+The History of Harvard (1732–1893) by Henry S. Nourse refers to Atherton and his brothers, Benjamin, James, John, Joseph, and his cousin Simon, as the first petitioners for 11430 acre of land west of the river in 1731.
 His other siblings are not listed.

 He was elected as the first town clerk in Harvard's initial town meeting of July 11, 1732.
 It was not his skill, and he remained in that role for just eight months.
 He was chosen to be one of the assessors of the town of Harvard, at the same time as Eleazar Davis.

 In 1740, Atherton was elected as the first representative from Harvard to the Great and General Court.
 He was not the first choice of the town and was selected after Deacon Joseph Fairbank declined to accept the role.
 Atherton went on to serve his town for seven years.
 He was fined twice for neglecting his duty and left office following the election of Daniel Peirce.
 His earlier actions did not hinder his selection again by the town two decades later, in 1764.

 He also served as a Justice of the Peace from 1745 and as a magistrate in 1756.

 Atherton served in the Massachusetts Colonial Militia, then seen as a political position, rising to the rank of colonel.
 The law in Massachusetts required all able men to keep a firearm and volunteer in the citizen army known as the militia, which would fight alongside the British soldiers engaging the threats resulting from the French and Indian War during the mid-1700s.
 He commanded the 1st Company of the Town of Harvard, part of the Second Regiment of the Militia of Worcester County, known as the Lancaster Regiment.
-During this period it was practice for soldiers to quarter with families, a practice that was unpopular to colonists as well as within the legislative assembly.
+During this period, it was practice for soldiers to quarter with families, a practice that was unpopular to colonists as well as within the legislative assembly.
 Atherton's position on this is unknown.
 Non-compliance eventually led to passage by the British Parliament of the Quartering Act, in order to enforce the practice in the interest of the Crown.

-In the final year of his life, Atherton became a member again of the Great and General Court, representing Harvard, only to die while in office during 1764.
+In the final year of his life, Atherton became a member again of the Great and General Court, representing Harvard, only to die while in office in 1764.